ArhaamAcademy/php-essentials-/README.md

-# php-essentials-
+# PHP PDO Basics
-This project is containing very basic code for Insert, Update, Delete, Database connection &amp; other very common utilities  required for a PHP project
+This project is containing the code of PDO (PHP Data Object) basics for creating a complete CRUD application.